 The lead EMT informed me that we were headed to Mercy Hospital and they would load me in the ambulance.
 Seriously?
 For one, Mercy is across the street, just wheel me over there.
 For two, why Mercy?
 All they do is overdoses and gunshots.
 Seriously, Mercy?
 But in and off I was.
 And in and out I was.

 I was being wheeled through the hallway past a crowd of people.
 If I felt better, I would sit up and wave.
 Not a back and forth wave, but the cupped hand twist like Miss America.
-It would be funny, they would rush me on the gurney and I’d act like I was on a float in a parade, maybe even throw candy, but my conscious floated in and out instead, and it wasn’t the joke I could’ve made it.
+It would be funny, they would rush me on the gurney and I’d act like I was on a float in a parade, maybe even throw candy, but my consciousness floated in and out instead, and it wasn’t the joke I could’ve made it.

 I think I remember counting backwards under the light.
 I think.
 I had been given too much seizure medicine and things were fuzzy.
 When my husband, Jake, came I mumbled that I was leaving and going to Arizona.

 Jake was pushing me in a wheelchair down a hallway.
 We got to what felt like a corner or an end of some sort.
 Jake wasn’t there anymore, but God was.
 The hospital was still ugly and gross like it had been, but I felt at peace now.
 I don’t know if it was a minute or a day.
-I don’t know where Jake was, but I wasn’t worried.
+I don’t know where Jake went, but I wasn’t worried.
 I finally felt calm and comfortable.

 For my whole life I was a take-charge person, a leader, a doer, maybe even a bit controlling in retrospect, but only because my way was right.
 It wasn’t like I actually wanted to control people and things, I just wanted them to go well.
 I actually hoped people would learn from me and do things the right way themselves.
 I wasn’t controlling at all.